CprimeLearningLabs/terraform-azure-intro/labs/lab-3.4-Database/lab3.4-postgresql_database.md

 ### Verify Database Connection

-Let’s confirm you can connect to the database server.
+If you have extra time, you can confirm that you can connect to the database server.

 (NOTE:  The current firewall rules restrict access only from within the virtual network.
 For this lab, we will temporarily grant access from the Azure Cloud Shell.)